di/doneit/README.md

     $ sudo git clone git://github.com/di/doneit.git

 We now have a directory at `/doneit` where the application resides.

+## Importing the database
+To build the database, from the `/doneit/` directory, run:

+    $ mongorestore

+To dump the database (to commit to git), run:

+    $ mongodump

 ## Starting the Daemon
 The daemon allows the web service to run indefinitely.
 To start it, in the